akhilsahuji/akhilsahuji/README.md

 - **Currently working on:** My personal projects and contributing to open-source initiatives.

-- **Currently learning:** Golang and exploring new technologies to enhance my skillset.
+- **Currently learning:** ⌯Go and exploring new technologies to enhance my skillset.

 - **Looking to collaborate on:** Interesting and impactful projects that challenge me to grow as a developer.